7 Best International Calling Cards 2026 — Rates & Fees Compared

 - Some users report call quality issues during peak evening hours

-Best For: Callers to India, Mexico, and Latin America who want flexibility between app-based and traditional card-based calling.
+Best For: Callers to India, Mexico, and Latin America who want flexibility between app-based and traditional card-based calling, and US-based users who prefer cash purchases at retail stores.

 User Rating: 4.2/5 (App Store aggregate)